mantidproject/mantid/Code/Mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 --------

-This interface aims at integrating and simplifying the following tasks related to tomographic reconstruction and imaging with neutrons:

-while much of its functionality is being developed in a generic way, it is presently being tested and trialed for the IMAT instrument at ISIS.
+This interface aims at integrating and simplifying the following tasks related to tomographic reconstruction and imaging with neutrons.
+While much of its functionality is being developed in a generic way, it is presently being tested and trialed for the IMAT instrument at ISIS.

 .. interface:: Tomographic Reconstruction
   :align: center